-A total of 47 projects received ASA approval or ASA Small Project Exemption (ASX) during the AR 9 reporting period, including 25 projects relating to cellular sites and 7 projects relating to emergency siren equipment sites.
+A total of 21 projects received ASA approval or ASA Small Project Exemption (ASX) during the AR 10 reporting period.
 All were determined to be consistent with General Plan land use designations and zoning.
 Stanford University paid all costs associated with the work conducted by the County Planning Office in relation to the 2000 GUP (staff time, consultant fees, and the direct costs associated with report production and distribution) in a timely manner.

-GUP Condition C:Monitoring, Reporting, and Implementation
+GUP Condition C: Monitoring, Reporting, and Implementation

-The County Planning Office completed the data collection, analysis and publication of AR 9 pursuant to the 2000 GUP.
-Stanford University provides funding for all aspects of the Annual Report and necessary information in a timely manner.
+The County Planning Office completed the data collection, analysis and publication of AR 10 pursuant to the 2000 GUP.
+Stanford University provides funding for all aspects of the Annual Report preparation, and necessary information included in the report in a timely manner.

-The Draft AR 9 will be presented to the Community Resource Group in April 2010 and the final report will be presented to the Planning Commission at the June 2010 public hearing.
+The Draft AR 10 will be presented to the Community Resource Group in April 2011 and the final report will be presented to the Planning Commission at the June 2011 public hearing.